Lost in Food

 • In a food processor, add the flour, salt and cold butter in cubes.
 Pulse until mixture resembles fine breadcrumbs.

 • Add the whisked egg and turn processor on low to medium until the mixture comes together and forms a ball.
-If the dough still a bit dry you can add the optional cold water 1 tsp at a time.
+If the dough still a bit dry you can add the optional cold water 1 teaspoon at a time.

 • Remove from processor, form into a ball and cover and chill for 10-15 minutes.